CheckmeowwwT/castlevaniafanGame---2D-procedural-platformer/readme.md

 # CastlevaniaFanGame — Procedural Platformer in Rust/Bevy

+# Note: I used Bevy 0.12/0.13.
+Bevy has changed significantly since then and so this probably will not compile on current versions without migration work.
+The project is ABANDONED.

 This is a 2D side-scrolling platformer I built using Bevy.
 It is platformer with procedural level generation, with seeded RNG, dash mechanics, sprite sheet animation, parallax backgrounds via Perlin noise, level transitions with fade overlays, game over/restart, and BFS-based level solvability validation.

-**Note:** I used Bevy 0.12/0.13.
-Bevy has changed significantly since then and so this probably will not compile on current versions without migration work.
-The project is abandoned.
-Please peruse through the remains.

 ## What it does